Alexandria Ocasio-Cortez Publishes Details Of Green New Deal’s 10-Year Plan

 While the resolution’s co-sponsors count 60 members of the House of Representatives and nine Senators – among them a number of presidential hopefuls – even staffers who helped draft the plan acknowledge that actually implementing it would require a “massive” investment.

-Not only that, with a Republican-controlled Senate and a president who is openly hostile toward and mocking of even acknowledging that climate change is real – President Donald Trump didn’t even mention climate change in his 82-minute State of the Union address – any legislation crafted from the plan would likely be dead on arrival.
+Not only that, with a Republican-controlled Senate and a president who is seemingly against acknowledging that climate change is real – President Donald Trump didn’t even mention climate change in his 82-minute State of the Union address – any legislation crafted from the plan would likely be dead on arrival.

 Still, perhaps for the first time on a national scale, the Green New Deal blueprint explicitly addresses the intersection of environmental issues and social and economic injustices by pointing out that poorer communities and communities of color bear the brunt of environmental damage inflicted by climate change and bad actors among businesses.
 Those are the communities, the document says, that are hardest hit by declining life expectancy, pollution exposure, and limited access to healthy food.